 - scabs, crusts that form over the rash

-Most people who get monkeypox get better on their own without treatment in
+Most people who get mpox get better on their own without treatment in

 - scarring of the skin